 What are the safety measures for heavyweight toilet users?

 If you install your wall toilet properly, it should be able to hold the weight of almost every user that will ever use the Toilet.
-The only exception might be very obese people weight over 500 pounds.
+The only exception might be that very obese people weigh over 500 pounds.

 People have different hip and knee sizes, so setting the wall-mounted Toilet to the right height is a safety measure you should not overlook.
 To prevent heavy people from plonking themselves carelessly on the Toilet rather than easing themselves onto the Toilet.
 There are no restricted standard toilet heights for wall mounted toilets.